Schlossparktheater-Altrossthal/Website/README.md

    therefore must run with this socket mount.
 3. Create a persistent volume (automatically handled by the compose file) to store the checked-out repository under `/opt/worktree`.
+4. Provision the bundled PostgreSQL 16 instance or point it at your managed database.
+Credentials default to `postgres`/`postgres` and can be overridden through `POSTGRES_USER` and `POSTGRES_PASSWORD`.
+Persist the data directory by keeping the `AUTO_DEPLOY_PGDATA_VOLUME` volume.
-4. Configure the environment variables in `.env` (see the template at the end of `.env.example`).
+5. Configure the environment variables in `.env` (see the template at the end of `.env.example`).
 The most relevant toggles are:
    - `AUTO_DEPLOY_GIT_REMOTE_URL` – SSH or HTTPS URL of this repository.
    - `AUTO_DEPLOY_TARGET_BRANCH` – the branch to deploy (default `main`).